La Lutte (newspaper): The fate of the lutteurs

 With La Lutte now an openly Trotskyist paper, and with a Vietnamese-language edition (Tranh Dau), Tạ Thu Thâu led a "Workers' and Peasants' Slate" into victory over both the Constitutionalists and the PCI's Democratic Front in the April 1939 Cochinchina Council elections.
 The partisans of the Fourth International, however, may have triumphed for reasons relatively mundane.
 In spite of their radical programme, the election could be understood, at least in part, as a tax payers' protest against the new national defence levy that the Communist Party, in the spirit of Franco-Soviet accord, had felt obliged to support.

+Informing him of their "shining victory" over "the shameful coalition of the bourgeois of all types and the Stalinists", Phan Van Hum, Tran Van Thach, Ta Thu Thau and the group La Lutte "sent their affectionate Bolshevik-Leninist salutations" to Trotsky.

 With the outbreak of World War II in September 1939 Communists of every stripe were repressed.
 The French law of September 26, 1939, which legally dissolved the French Communist Party, was applied in Indochina to Stalinists and Trotskyists alike.
 The Indochinese Communist Party and the Trotskyist groups were driven completely underground.

-In the general uprising in Saigon against the restoration of the French in September 1945, lutteurs formed a workers militia.
+In the general uprising in Saigon against the restoration of the French in September 1945, lutteurs formed a workers' militia.
 The Trotskyist Ngô Văn records two hundred of these being "massacred" by the French, October 3, at the Thi Nghe bridge.
 Caught between the French and the Communist Viet Minh, there would be few survivors.
 Tạ Thu Thâu had been captured and executed by the Viet Minh some weeks before.
 Dương Bạch Mai, who had been among the Stalinists on the original editorial board of La Lutte, led Vietminh security in hunting down his former colleagues on the paper.
 In October they captured and executed among others Nguyen Van Tien, the former managing editor, and Phan Văn Hùm.
 Edgar Ganovsky, after three years in colonial prisons, died in 1943.